ithinkihaveacat/node-fishback/README.md

 ## Bugs

-  * None of the backends are any good.
-I'd like to use memcached, but the client I was using has bugs.
   * There's no HTTPS support.
   * If the proxy server is able to read from the origin faster than the client can receive data, content needs to be buffered, either by node or the